polterguy/polterguy.github.io/documentation/magic.lambda.io/index.md

 ## C# extensions

-If you want to, you can easily completely exchange the underlaying file system, with your own _"virtual file system"_, since all interaction with the physical file system is done through the `IFileService` and `IFolderService` interfaces.
+If you want to, you can easily completely exchange the underlaying file system, with your own _"virtual file system"_, since all interaction with the physical file system is done through the `IFileService` and
-This allows you to circumvent the default dependency injected service, and binding towards some other implementation, at least in theory allowing you to (for instance) use a database based file system, etc. If you want to do this, you'll need to supply your own bindings to the following two interfaces, using your IoC container.
+`IFolderService` interfaces.
+This allows you to circumvent the default dependency injected service, and binding towards some other implementation, at least in theory allowing you to (for instance) use a database based file system, etc. If you want to do this, you'll need to supply your own bindings to the following three interfaces, using your IoC container.

 * `magic.lambda.io.contracts.IFileService`
 * `magic.lambda.io.contracts.IFolderService`
+* `magic.lambda.io.contracts.IStreamService`

 If you want to do this, you would probably want to manually declare your own implementation for these classes, by tapping into _"magic.library"_ somehow, or not invoking its default method that binds towards the default implementation classes somehow.

 ## Quality gates